santanu-CM-Git/Regerative-Case-Studies/README.md

 ## Problem

-The primary challenge was a poorly optimized, layout-breaking banner section on mobile viewports.
+- **Mobile Banner Issues:** The primary challenge was a poorly optimized, layout-breaking banner section on mobile viewports.
 While the desktop layout functioned correctly, translating the intricate Figma designs across the site's various pages to mobile resulted in responsive layout issues.
-To fix this, standard approaches would rely on extra plugins, which would threaten the site's speed, bloat the codebase, and introduce potential plugin conflicts.
+- **Plugin Dependency Risks:** To fix this, standard approaches would rely on extra plugins, which would threaten the site's speed, bloat the codebase, and introduce potential plugin conflicts.

 ## Technology stack